Logtown.jpg

 Climbers at Logtown have the support of the Village of Lisbon, which includes the Middle Cliffs and the trail to the Big Cliffs.
 Formerly unbolted, the Middle Cliffs now offer a handful of bolted routes and few trad lines.

-Please do not top rope above the Right Wall area at the Big Cliffs.
+Please do not top rope or rappel above the Right Wall area at the Big Cliffs.
 The top of the Right Wall has been fenced off to introduce vegetation which greatly reduces the amount of dirt and mud that runs down the wall in this area.

 Please do not camp or build fires at the Middle Cliffs or the Big Cliffs!